gj-asai/TopOptTools.jl/README.md

 Task scheduling during multithreaded finite element matrices assembly is handled using [`OhMyThreads.jl`](https://github.com/JuliaFolds2/OhMyThreads.jl) and uses all threads started with Julia.
 The linear solver is kept at its default configuration, which uses half of the available threads.

-MMA subproblems are solved with [`Optim.jl`](https://github.com/JuliaNLSolvers/Optim.jl)'s dual solver, not parallelized.
+MMA subproblems are solved with [`Optim.jl`](https://github.com/JuliaNLSolvers/Optim.jl).
+The dual problem is solved with the default configuration for box constrained optimizations: Fminbox (a barrier method) with L-BGFS as line search algorithm.

 > [!NOTE]
 > The `TopOptTools` module uses [`MKL.jl`](https://github.com/JuliaLinearAlgebra/MKL.jl) instead of the default BLAS backend.
 This may affect multithreaded code that interacts with it